kyma-project/examples/call-ec/README.md

 ### Check the log file

 Find the Pod that contains the lambda function.
-List all Pods in a given Namespace using this command:
+Use this command to list all Pods in a given Namespace:
 ```bash
 kubectl get po
 ```

 Get the logs of the chosen Pod:

 ```bash
 kubectl log {Pod_name}
 ```